multani/gcp-changelog/content/compute-engine/index.md

 Version `20251030.02` includes fixes for the plugin-based architecture that is used by guest agent.
 For more information about the plugin-based architecture, see [Guest agent](https://docs.cloud.google.com/compute/docs/images/guest-agent).

 * The Clock Skew module no longer causes time inconsistencies on VMs.
 The agent no longer attempts to synchronize the hardware clock (`hwclock`) when the VM's Real-time Clock (RTC) isn't set to Coordinated Universal Time 0(UTC).
 For more information about how the guest agent handles clock synchronization, see [Clock Synchronization](https://docs.cloud.google.com/compute/docs/images/guest-agent-functions#clock-synchronization).
-* The [Dynamic VLAN](https://docs.cloud.google.com/network-connectivity/docs/interconnect/how-to/dedicated/creating-vlan-attachments) module now correctly sets up VLAN network interface cards (NICs).
-Dynamic VLAN connections now initialize reliably.
+* The `vlan_setup_enabled` option now correctly sets up Dynamic Network Interfaces (NICs).
+[Dynamic NICs](https://docs.cloud.google.com/vpc/docs/add-dynamic-nics) now initialize reliably.
 * The agent now prevents a race condition in network interface and route setup.
 Previously, routes were temporarily flushed if they were added before a DHCP lease was acquired.
 The agent now ensures routes persist correctly, preventing a brief period of missing routes.
 These routes were previously auto-corrected after approximately one minute.

 ---